 UNMASKED.
 Behind the screaming news headlines, behind the hype and the sensationalism, lies the quiet but dramatic tale of people whose actions may change the lives of the next generation. ¶ Unmasked is a contemporary fiction series on a challenging topic.

 RAGBAG.
-My early creative efforts: stories, poetry, illustrations, news stories, mail, and journals.
+My early creative efforts: stories, poetry, illustrations, news stories, mail, journals, and posts.

 Progress reports.
 Status of upcoming stories.